muugumuugu/coUrses/BSC+programming-and-data-science/iitm/math-1/notes/notes.md

 	+ firstouterinnerlast
 	+ sum/product method

+---

 ## Lec 28 - Soln of QE using square method.

 > complete the square.

+---

 ## Lec 29 - Quadratic Formula

 (-b ± √(b²-4ac))/2a

+---

 ## Lec 30 - Polynomials

 >∑ a<sub>i</sub>x<sub>i</sub><sup>p<sub>i</sub></sup>
 >> p<sub>i</sub> ∈ ℤ

+---

 ## Lec 31 - Degree of polynomial

 > degree of zero polynomial is undefined

+---

 ## Lec 32 - Algebra of polynomials --> + & -

+---

 ## Lec 33 - Algebra of polynomials --> *

+---

 ## Lec 34 - Algebra of polynomials --> /

+---

 ## Lec 35 - division algorithm

 > Rational Functions

+---

 ## Lec 36 - Graphs of Polynomials - > Identification/ Characteriztion

 > the curve of polynomials is always smooth( continous without sharp corners).

+---

 ## Lec 37 - Zeroes of Polynomial Functions

+> values where the function cuts the x axis, that is x ∋ f(x)=0
+## Lec 38 - Graphs of Polynomials - Multiplicities

++ even multiplicity of root --> bounces off of x-Axis.
++ odd multiplicity of root --> crosses X axis

+---

+## Lec 39 - Graphs of Polynomials - Behavior at X-intercepts

+---

+## Lec 40 - Graphs of Polynomials - End behavior

++ for even degree polynomials both -∞ and +∞ have symetrical asymptotes, either both +∞ or both -∞
++ for odd degree polynomials both -∞ and +∞ have mirroring asymptotes, one +∞ and the other -∞
++ the sign depends on the sign of the coefficient of the highest power term's coeffficient's sign.

+---

+## Lec 41 - Graphs of Polynomials - Turning points
+>Turning Point
+>> Point at which graph changes Direction

+> Max num of turning points of  a polynomial of degree n
+>> **n-1**
+>>> proof using calculas, intuition: can have max n roots, and has to change direction to attain same value=0 again and again.